 III.
 Conclusion on Jesus’ Miracles

 In the end, the historicity of Jesus’ miracles must be confronted.
-As scholars Chilton and Evans state:
+As scholars Bruce Chilton and Craig Evans state:

-Stunningly, the evidence for Jesus’ miracles is so good that we can even say, more specifically, that he claimed and was believed by his contemporaries (i.e. his disciples and others) to have healed the lame, the blind, lepers and raise people from the dead during his ministry.
+Impressively, the evidence for Jesus’ miracles is so good that we can even say, more specifically, that he claimed and was believed by his contemporaries to have healed the lame, the blind, those with skin diseases and raise people from the dead during his ministry.

-Comparing the evidence for Jesus’ miracles with that of other claimed miracle-workers around his time, we also see that the evidence for Jesus’ miracles is far superior in terms of a) number of sources, b) earliness of sources and c) satisfaction of other criteria of authenticity.
-Furthermore, examined more closely, we find that some claimed miracle-workers do not classify as such in the strict sense like Jesus, while dubious claims and sources cast serious doubt on the historicity and strength of other miracle-worker claims.
+Comparing the evidence for Jesus’ miracles with that of other claimed miracle-workers around his time, we see that the evidence for Jesus’ miracles is far superior in terms of critical support.
+Furthermore, when examined more closely, we find that some claimed miracle-workers do not classify as such in the strict sense like Jesus, while dubious claims and sources cast serious doubt on the historicity and credibility of other miracle-worker claims.

-On the other hand, Jesus’ being a prolific healer, his healings of the lame, the blind, lepers and his raisings of the dead, the immediacy of his healings, his positive perception among his disciples who observed his healings and exorcisms up close multiple times and concluded that they were miracles, and the charged religious context in which these miracles took place — being carried out by the Jesus, who claimed to be Israel’s long-awaited Messiah, God’s Son in some unique sense (e.g. Mk 14:60-64, Matt 11:27/Lk 10:22, Matt 16:16-20, etc) and strove to proclaim and realize His kingdom — all of these point towards Jesus’ miracles being the result of divine power, as well as the truth of the Judeo-Christian tradition.
+On the other hand, (1) Jesus being a prolific healer, (2) his healings of the lame, the blind, those with skin diseases and his raisings of the dead, (3) the immediacy of his healings, (4) his positive perception among his disciples who observed his healings and exorcisms up close multiple times and concluded that they were miracles, and (5) the charged religious context in which his miracles took place (these miracles were carried out by Jesus, who claimed to be Israel’s long-awaited Messiah and God’s Son in some unique sense, as well as strove to proclaim and realize the kingdom of God) — all of these point to Jesus’ miracles being the result of divine power, as well as the truth of the Judeo-Christian tradition.
 This explanation faces no tension with evidence and succeeds in explaining the data fully and compellingly.

 - As stated by leading scholar on Jesus’ miracles, Graham Twelftree: “There is now almost unanimous agreement among Jesus questers that the historical Jesus performed mighty works” (The Face of New Testament Studies, pg.
 206).